 Dinkytown is considered to be trendy rather than artsy, however the neighborhood is dotted with museums and galleries that are definitely worth a visit or three.
 For you modern art fix you can visit the Weisman Art Museum; or if educational taxidermy is more your thing the Bell Museum of Natural History is a fun experience for both kids and adults.

-Like other areas of MPLS, Dinkytown has a wide variety of ethnic cuisine.
+Like other parts of Minneapolis, Dinkytown has a wide variety of ethnic cuisine.
 Unlike other areas, the neighborhood is revered for its American pub food.
-One of the good things about having students in an area is that it tends to create more options for affordable food and drink—hence the Marcy-Holmes neighborhood has delectable variety of upscale and inexpensive.
+One of the good things about having students in an area is that it tends to create more options for affordable food and drink& dash;hence the Marcy-Holmes neighborhood has delectable variety of upscale and inexpensive.
 Dinkytown is a great neighborhood to live in if you prefer to have walkable options for coffee, food, and drink.

 Most of the nightlife in this area is dominated by a younger, hip crowd.
 A lot of live music comes through this area to popular venues like the Varsity Theater, while cheaper sports bars tend to overflow with students and recent alumni of the university.
 Families and young professional take advantage of the convenient access to downtown and the more upscale restaurants and bars that Dinkytown has to offer.

 The University community doesn't have many options when it comes to veterinarians and pet stores.
 But if you venture to the community of Northeast (which to Marcy-Holmes is really just more north than east), you'll find a variety of trusted pet clinics and local pet stores to choose from.

 When it comes to outdoor spaces, there are several scenic parks that you and your pup will love to walk to.
 Additionally, many of our Dinkytown rentals allow for both cats and dogs, which makes finding a pet-friendly apartment in Marcy-Holmes is very simple.